adrenak/univoice/README.md

 __Commercial consultation and development can be arranged__ but is subject to schedule and availability.

 # Contact
-The developer can be reached at the following links:
+The developer Vatsal Ambastha can be reached at the following links:

 [Website](http://www.vatsalambastha.com)
 [LinkedIn](https://www.linkedin.com/in/vatsalAmbastha)